movestore/write-shapefile/README.md

 Using the zip-package, the four shapefile files are jointed to a zip file.

+Note that the column names of the data set are shortened to 10 characters, which might often give problems to reconstruct their meaning.
+Refer to a csv that you can write with the rds2csv App, the order of columns is not changed.

 ### Input data
 moveStack in Movebank format